pdorrell/sentence-word-search/docs/design.md

 To minimize any overlap or hiding, the application sets a required minimum length of words to populate the puzzle, which is four letters - unless a sentence happens to consist entirely of words shorter than four letters, in which case the required minimum is the maximum length of any word in the sentence.
+Any such words not placed in the puzzle will be shown as already revealed (the same as for any other words that cannot be placed because there is no position they can be placed in that is consistent with what is already placed, or because they are just too long to fit at all).

 ## Numbers of sentence